nikki/LiteAccordion/README.md

 Please post any support or feature requests [here](http://nicolahibbert.com/liteaccordion-v2/).
 **Please do not post support requests on the issue tracker!**

-Follow me on Twitter [@nicolahibbert](http://twitter.com/nicolahibbert) for the liteAccordion development news.
+Follow me on Twitter [@nicolahibbert](http://twitter.com/nicolahibbert) for liteAccordion development news.

 ***
 ###Options